haomo-ai/OverlapTransformer/README.md

   │   ├── overlap_10.npy
   ...
 ```
+You should download or generate the following files and put them in the right positions of the structure above:
-You can find `gt_valid_folder` for sequence 02 [here](https://drive.google.com/file/d/13_1j20Uq3ppjVEkYaYcKjiJ2Zm7tudyH/view?usp=sharing).
+- You can find `gt_valid_folder` for sequence 02 [here](https://drive.google.com/file/d/13_1j20Uq3ppjVEkYaYcKjiJ2Zm7tudyH/view?usp=sharing).
-Since all the KITTI sequences need a large memory, we recommend you generate range images such as 00/depth_map/000000.png by the preprocessing from [Overlap_Localization](https://github.com/PRBonn/overlap_localization/blob/master/src/prepare_training/gen_depth_and_normal_map.py) or its C++ version.
+- Since all the KITTI sequences need a large memory, we recommend you generate range images such as 00/depth_map/000000.png by the preprocessing from [Overlap_Localization](https://github.com/PRBonn/overlap_localization/blob/master/src/prepare_training/gen_depth_and_normal_map.py) or its C++ version.
 Please note that in OverlapTransformer, the .png images are used instead of .npy files.

 ### Training